ghjeong12/ghjeong12.github.io/index.md

 title: Home
 ---
 -------------------------------------------------------
+I am a research scientist at Meta (AI and Systems Co-Design team).

-I am a PhD student in computer science at Georgia Institute of Technology.
-I am working with my advisor [Dr. Tushar Krishna](https://tusharkrishna.ece.gatech.edu/) as a member of the [Synergy Lab](https://synergy.ece.gatech.edu/).
+I ~~am~~ was a PhD student in computer science at Georgia Institute of Technology advised by [Dr. Tushar Krishna](https://tusharkrishna.ece.gatech.edu/) as a member of the [Synergy Lab](https://synergy.ece.gatech.edu/).
 The PDF version of CV is available at the [link]({{ site.baseurl }}public/geonhwa_cv_oct_23.pdf).